jakemanger/envfetch/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-Each data point in the table has a `sf::geometry` object along with a `datetime` (a `lubridate::interval`).
+Each data point in the table has a `sf::geometry` object along with a `datetime` (a `lubridate::interval` or a date string).
 Ensure data used with the envfetch package matches this format.

 This `geometry` may be a point or a polygon.
 You may also just use plain old `x` and `y` coordinates as separate columns.